Oral and Maxillofacial Pathology

 - Chronic sore throat or hoarseness and/or difficulty in chewing or swallowing

 Drs.
-Barbick, Hamilton, McCaskey, Watts, Yuan or Zastrow also treat cysts and tumors of the upper and lower jaw bone.
+Barbick, Hamilton, McCaskey, Watts, Yuan, Zastrow or Semidey also treat cysts and tumors of the upper and lower jaw bone.
 These are usually visible on a panorex x-ray and or clinically detected due to pain or swelling of the jaw/facial region.
 Drs.
-Barbick, Hamilton, McCaskey, Watts, Yuan or Zastrow have taught numerous surgeons these surgical techniques and are well experienced with treating these conditions.
+Barbick, Hamilton, McCaskey, Watts, Yuan, Zastrow or Semidey have taught numerous surgeons these surgical techniques and are well experienced with treating these conditions.

 Please contact us so we can assist you with any questions or concerns.